-The Salema has an elongated thin body profile with a width that is 29-31% of length.
-They have an overall silvery appearance with six to eight (which increase in number with maturity) orange-brown stripes on the upper two-thirds of the body.
-They have large eyes, and an oblique mouth with a projecting lower jaw.
-The spine base of the dorsal fin is longer than the base of the rayous part, a key to identification.
-They have a lateral line that follows one of the stripes, short pectoral fins and a forked caudal fin.
-There is a black spot at the base of the caudal fin.
+The Salemas have elongated thin bodies with a depth that is 25 – 29% of standard length.
+They have an overall silvery appearance with six to eight orange-brown stripes on the upper two-thirds of their body; these stripes increase in number with maturity.
+They have large eyes and an oblique mouth with a projecting lower jaw.
+The spine base of their dorsal fin is longer than the base of the rayous part, a key to identification.
+They have a lateral line that follows one of their stripes, short pectoral fins, and a forked caudal fin.
+There is a black spot at the base of their caudal fin.

-The Salema is too small of interest to most but is consumed by subsistence fishermen on a limited basis.
+The Salemas are too small to be of interest to most but are consumed by subsistence fishermen on a limited basis.